How to Get a SOC Analyst Job

-This piece will cover the strategies on how to find a SOC analyst job including common job titles, what job boards to use, resume tips, networking with other professionals, and common interview questions.
-This is How to Get a SOC Analyst Job?
+This piece will cover strategies for finding a SOC analyst job, including common job titles, what job boards to use, resume tips, networking with other professionals, and common interview questions.
+How Do I Get a SOC Analyst Job?

-If you find yourself at the crossroads of your old life and finding a new career in cybersecurity, then this article will give you tips and tools to find a job in the cybersecurity industry.
-This might mean that you are graduating from college and looking to start your career, or this might mean that you have been in IT for a while and you are looking to dive into cybersecurity, or maybe it means you are an honored vet looking to transition into civilian space.
+Find yourself at the crossroads of your old life and considering a new career in cybersecurity.
+This article will give you tips and tools to find a job in the cybersecurity industry.
+This might mean that you are graduating from college and looking to start your career, or you might have been in IT for a while.
+You are looking to dive into cybersecurity, or maybe it means you are an honored vet looking to transition into civilian space.
 Whatever the case may be, there are a few things you should know.

 Networking